 “As aged care evolves to become more consumer-centred, service providers and employees will need to strengthen their workforce with access to a broader range of skills and competencies, delivered through flexible training options.”

-The Aged Care IRC will consult with industry and consumer advocates to identify barriers to skilling in areas like care planning and management, dementia care, consumer experience and quality of life, end of life and palliative care, family liaison, nutrition and food, mental health, pain management and leadership.
+The Aged Services IRC will consult with industry and consumer advocates to identify barriers to skilling in areas like care planning and management, dementia care, consumer experience and quality of life, end of life and palliative care, family liaison, nutrition and food, mental health, pain management and leadership.

 “Industry’s feedback highlights a number of areas to strengthen the current education and skilling programs to produce job-ready graduates with the right technical and behavioural skills,” Prof Pollaers said.

-The Aged Care IRC will be responsible for reforming the qualifications framework for the aged care sector and will look across the tertiary education system to identify the evolving skills needs of workers to support the changing requirements of consumers.
+The Aged Services IRC will be responsible for reforming the qualifications framework for the aged care sector and will look across the tertiary education system to identify the evolving skills needs of workers to support the changing requirements of consumers.
 This includes stronger interaction between the VET and higher education systems and exploring micro-credentials, skill sets and other flexible training delivery mechanisms.

 It will also be supported by technical advisory groups dealing with issues such as diversity, rural and remote and indigenous aged care.